 The second aspect of waste production is that much of the food ware at the UVFC is not recyclable at all.
 For example, many of the businesses use Styrofoam containers (see Fig. 5), which have a degradation rate of less than 1% in the first 90 days in the landfill (Ho).
 Consequently, even if recycling bins did exist at the UVFC, many of these containers would not qualify for recycling.

-It is important to also note that due to the limited space in the UVFC, “for here” or “to-go” options generate nearly the same amount of waste.
+It is important to note that due to the limited space in the UVFC, “for here” or “to-go” options generate nearly the same amount of waste.
 For many businesses, a “for here” option means a Styrofoam plate instead of Styrofoam box, or the absence of a plastic bag.
 However, due to the lack of space and consumers that eat food on-site, a full on-site sustainable option (eg. reusable porcelain plates or metal utensils) has been eliminated.

 Investigation: Alternatives for Non-Recyclable Containers